psychoinformatics-de/studyforrest-www/content/pages/mod_swi.rst

 **Venography**

-Susceptibility-weighted imaging is used for **venography**, as it is sensitive to venous blood, hemorrhage and iron storage.
+Susceptibility-weighted imaging is used for **venography**, as it is sensitive to venous blood, hemorrhage, and iron storage.
 For example, veins appear black in the example magnitude image below.
 For more information on this image type see `Wikipedia
 <http://en.wikipedia.org/wiki/Susceptibility_weighted_imaging">`_.